 Pepper Seed Germination Time

-If yours are taking forever, then it may be too cold.
-To germinate them faster, put the trays on a heat mat, or over a vent.
+To speed things up, put the tray on a heat mat or over a vent.
 It’s amazing how much faster they germinate when you add bottom heat.

 What Do Pepper Seedlings Look Like?

 When they first sprout, pepper seedlings will have two leaves that are narrow and pointy.
-These first two leaves are called the “seed leaves” (or cotyledons, if you want to get super technical).
+Those are called the “seed leaves” (or cotyledons, if you want to get super technical).

-All of the next leaves that grow after that are called “true leaves”, and those look like tiny pepper leaves.
-Those will usually start forming within a week or so after the seed leaves have opened up.
+All of the others that grow after that are called “true leaves”, and they look like regular leaves only they’re much smaller.
+Those will usually start forming within a week or so after the first two seed leaves have opened up.

-Peppers seedlings need to be watered consistently, but don’t like soggy soil.
-Allow the very top of the soil to dry out a bit between waterings, but never let it dry out completely.
+Pepper seedlings need consistent moisture, but they don’t like soggy or wet soil.
+Allow the very top to dry out a bit between waterings, but never let it dry out completely.
+Use a moisture gauge to help you get it right.

 Light

 If pepper seedlings don’t get enough light, they will start to grow leggy and reach for the nearest window.
-So, in order to keep them growing thick and compact, it’s best to use a grow light.
+So, to keep them straight and compact, it’s best to supplement with artificial light.

 Hang a grow light a few inches above the tray as soon as they germinate, and use an outlet timer to keep it on for 14-16 hours per day.